 Exchange Meal Plan

-Many people with diabetes use a food-balancing program called the exchange meal plan to guide what they eat each day.
+People who have diabetes need to pay attention to what they're eating.
+The exchange meal plan can help them do that.
 For this meal plan, foods are divided into six groups: starch, fruit, milk, fat, vegetable, and meat.
-The plan sets a serving size (amount) for each food, and, within each group, each serving has a similar amount of calories, protein, carbohydrate, and fat.
+The plan sets a serving size (amount) for each food – whether it's pizza or peas.
+Within each group, each serving has similar amounts of calories, protein, carbohydrate, and fat.